src-d/sourced-ce/README.md

 Each isolated environment is persistent (unless you run `prune`).
 Which means that if you decide to re-deploy **source{d} CE** using the original set of repositories:
 ```
-sourced install ~/repos
+sourced init ~/repos
 ```

 You will get back to the previous state, and things like charts and dashboards will be restored.

 If you are familiar with Docker Compose and you want more control over the underlying resources, you can explore the contents of your `~/.srcd` directory.
-There you will find a `docker-compose.yml` and `.env` files for each set of repositories used by `sourced install`.
+There you will find a `docker-compose.yml` and `.env` files for each set of repositories used by `sourced init`.

 ## Docker Compose